SemanticMediaWiki/SemanticMediaWiki/docs/technical/migration-guide-3.0.md

 ## Store

-- `Store::getPropertySubjects` is to return an `Iterator` hence an `array` type check should be avoided and if necessary use `iterator_to_array` to transform a result instance into a standard array
+- `Store::getPropertySubjects` now returns an `Iterator` and any `array` type check should be avoided.
+If necessary use `iterator_to_array` to transform a result instance into a standard array.
+- Deprecated `Store::getPropertiesSpecial`, if you used this method to retrieve a list of properties, please consider using the `smwbrowse` API interface to carry out a lookup.
+- Deprecated `Store::getUnusedPropertiesSpecial`
+- Deprecated `Store::getWantedPropertiesSpecial`
+- Deprecated `Store::getStatistics`

 ### Register predefined property